WeiXinFam/JavaScript/FreeCodeCamp/README.md

     - Variables which are declared without the var keyword are automatically created in the global scope.
 This can create unintended consequences elsewhere in your code or when running a function again.
 You should always declare your variables with var.
     - It is possible to have both local and global variables with the same name.
 When you do this, the local variable takes precedence over the global variable.
     - A function can include the return statement but it does not have to.
 In the case that the function doesn't have a return statement, when you call it, the function processes the inner code but the returned value is undefined.
+  - Recursion is the concept that a function can be expressed in terms of itself.
+    - Note: Recursive functions must have a base case when they return without calling the function again (in this example, when n <= 0), otherwise they can never finish executing.

 - condition
   - basic structure